dsawardekar/wordpress.vim/README.md

 improving.
 Please consider joining this effort by providing new snippets, new features or bug reports.

-If you find that a feature is missing or find a big, please contact me or and add an issue to the [issues tracker][11].
+If you find that a feature is missing or find a bug, please contact me or and add an issue to the [issues tracker][11].

 For further details on setting up a development environment for